UltimateHackingKeyboard/firmware/doc-dev/other/troubleshooting_c2usb.md

 Run the `snaplog` macro.
 This will export the usb log buffer into the persistent status buffer.

-Restart uhk using its reset button
+Bring usb back to life.
+If need be, restart uhk using its reset button, but do not powercycle it.

 Start Agent.